lzfelix/minuet/README.md

    labels = label_encoder.inverse_transform(labels)
    ```

-8. If you set the model checkpoint and its label encoder, then it is even possible to restore Minuet on another machine (maybe a server?) to start predicting on new data.
+8. If you set the model checkpoint path and its label encoder, then it is even possible to restore Minuet on another machine (maybe a server?) to start predicting on new data.
 See `examples/server/py` for an illustration.

 ## Technical Details

 Minuet implementation is loosely based on a paper by `Lample et al. "Neural Architectures for Named Entity Recognition".`

 ### Coming Soon